-At the outset of their programs, graduate students are required to declare all extra-curricular hours of work (non-GRA, non-GTA commitments at UBCO) and/or volunteer commitments to their Research Supervisor(s); if such extracurricular activities exceed hours per week, students must obtain further approval from the DCT and/or the Head.
+At the outset of their programs, graduate students are required to declare all extra-curricular hours of work (non-GRA, non-GTA commitments at UBCO) and/or volunteer commitments to their Research Supervisor(s); if such extracurricular activities exceed 20 hours per week, students must obtain further approval from the DCT/ADCT.
 This is to assist students in completing their program in a timely fashion.